 Application is via the competition website at www.majlindcompetition.fi.
 A link to this site will be activated on 16 January 2017.
 Applications should append a quality video of their performance for the pre-selection process.
 The deadline for applications is 24 April 2017.
 Late or incomplete applications will not be considered.
 The non-refundable application fee is €50.

 A team appointed by the Competition Committee will pre-select applicants on the basis of the application documents and videos.
 The names of the successful applicants will be announced by 26 May 2017 at the latest.

 1) A complete Viennese Classical work (by Dussek, Haydn, Clementi, Mozart, Beethoven, Hummel or Schubert)

 The video must clearly show the performance, the player’s hands and face.
 The video must not be edited.
 Individual works or movements may, however, be recorded as different takes.
 The application must state when and where the video was made.

-Free accommodation in families will be provided for contestants for the duration of the competition.
-Contestants will pay their own travel expenses to and from Helsinki.
+Free accommodation in families will be provided for competitors for the duration of the competition.
+Competitors will pay their own travel expenses to and from Helsinki.
 The Competition Committee may, on application and at its own discretion, award a travel grant for participants from outside Europe.
-The Secretariat will book a hotel room for any contestants who wish to stay at a hotel at their own expense.
-Contestants needing a visa for Finland must obtain it themselves.
+The Secretariat will book a hotel room for any competitors who wish to stay at a hotel at their own expense.
+Competitors needing a visa for Finland must obtain it themselves.

-The order of performance in the competition will be decided in a draw to take place at 12 noon on August 17, 2017.
-Each contestant must attend the draw in person or authorise a personal deputy in writing.
+The order of performance in the competition will be decided in a draw to take place at 12 noon on 17 August 2017.
+Each competitor must attend the draw in person or authorise a personal deputy in writing.
 The order of performance will remain the same in the first and second rounds.
 The order may have to be changed in the finals for reasons of expediency.